Please send questions and comments to email@example.com.

 - Special gathering spaces for juveniles, tweens, and young adults

-- An expanded infrastructure of public computers, PACs, and wireless internet
+- An expanded technology infrastructure of public computers, PACs, and wireless internet

 - Open reading areas infused with comfortable seating and outdoor views

-- Numerous study rooms equipped with "smart" technology
+- Numerous study rooms equipped with smart technologies

 - A local history center to display and preserve the library's nationally significant collection

-- An outdoor amphitheater for performance-based programs and passive recreation
+- An amphitheater and other outdoor open spaces for performance-based programs, active learning, and passive recreation

 Month & Year